The Overseas Battle

 World Bank appointed NE with delegations from India and Pakistan.

 “New Delhi believes the dispute has little to do with water, and is primarily a political issue raised by Islamabad to prevent India from completing projects that benefit Kashmiris, as the hydroelectric project is designed to do,” David Mulford, US ambassador in Delhi cabled back home on January 12, 2005 after meeting officials of two countries managing the Baglihar differences.
-“Looking back historically, the (MEA) Joint Secretary (Arun K Singh) saw the Dam as analogous in some respects to the Wullar Barrage / Tulbul Navigation Project, which the GOI (Government of India) delayed for several months as a favor to Benazir Bhutto, not as a treaty provision.
+“Looking back historically, the (MEA) Joint Secretary (Arun K Singh) saw the Dam as analogous in some respects to the Wullar Barrage / Tulbul Navigation Project, which the GOI (Government of India) delayed for several months as a favour to Benazir Bhutto, not as a treaty provision.
 Once the GOI stopped it, he continued, Islamabad “had what it wanted,” and refused to engage substantively after that.
 India will not make the same mistake again.”

 A set of cables, leaked by wikileaks, details the efforts made by Delhi to prevent Islamabad from involving a third party.
-To counter Pakistan’s argument that India wanted to withhold water and cause flood, Mulford cabled India’s “benign intentions” to the State Department on February 25, 2005 saying “..if its dam were used to inundate Pakistan, one of its own existing downriver projects (Salal) would be the first casualty.”
+To counter Pakistan’s argument that India wanted to withhold water and cause flood, Mulford cabled India’s “benign intentions” to the State Department on February 25, 2005, saying “..if its dam were used to inundate Pakistan, one of its own existing downriver projects (Salal) would be the first casualty.”

-Consistently, Delhi exuded confidence that the project was Treaty-compliant and no expert can prove it wrong.
+Consistently, Delhi exuded confidence that the project was Treaty-compliant and no expert could prove it wrong.
 In fact, they had set up a ‘hydraulic model’ of the Baglihar at the Irrigation Research Institute (IRI) in Roorkee.
 Mulford detailed this model in a July 10, 2005 cable terming it a 1:60 scale “running model” of the dam.
-“The 200-meter large model is powered by the Ganga Canal and reportedly allows observers to note the water’s behavior as it runs through the sluices, intake points, channels, and reservoirs.”
-During his 5-day visit to India in October 2005, the NE actually spent two days (October 2-3) at Baglihar and two days (October 5-6) in Roorkee interacting with the Directors of National Institute of Hydrology (NHI) and IRI.
+“The 200-meter large model is powered by the Ganga Canal and reportedly allows observers to note the water’s behaviour as it runs through the sluices, intake points, channels, and reservoirs.”
+During his 5-day visit to India in October 2005, the NE actually spent two days (October 2-3) at Baglihar and two days (October 5-6) in Roorkee interacting with the Directors of the National Institute of Hydrology (NHI) and IRI.

 Aware of what had happened to the Navigation Lock at Tulbul, Baglihar owners in Srinagar were keeping their fingers crossed.
-“We had been assured by the central government that the project will come up at all costs,” remembers Basharat A Dhar, the then Managing Director of the J&K’s State Power Development Corporation (SPDC), now heading the State Electricity and Regulatory Commission (SERC).
+“We had been assured by the central government that the project will come up at all costs,” remembers Basharat A Dhar, the then Managing Director of J&K’s State Power Development Corporation (SPDC), now heading the State Electricity and Regulatory Commission (SERC).
 “But we had the apprehension that the verdict could go either way and that would be disastrous for a state that was literally managing every single penny at huge costs.”

 Crucial-Six-SittingsIn October 2006, when the NE shared his draft determination with the two countries, tensions went up.
 Analysis of the draft indicated the verdict may cost heavily, even though the basic design was unchanged.